ramensoftware/windows-11-start-menu-styling-guide/README.md

 _These examples set a blur that is tinted with red at 50% opacity.
 Both versions have the same effect._

 - `TintColor`: Hex color in `#AARRGGBB` or `#RRGGBB` format that is applied to the blur.
-- `TintOpacity`: Opacity of the color that overrides the alpha of `TintColor`
+- `TintOpacity`: Opacity of the color that overrides the alpha of `TintColor`.

 > [!NOTE]
 > There is no need to specify a `TintOpacity` value if your `TintColor` has an alpha value.